|Education||Mufakose 2 High School|

 In 2010 he was the head coach at Monomotapa and worked with the likes of the late Biggie Zuze, Nkululeko Dlamini and Clayton Munemo.
 He was at Monomotapa till mid-season of 2012 when he left and joined CAPS United Football Club till end of 2014.
 In 2015 he joined Harare City Football Club where he won the 2015 Chibuku Super Cup and led the team in the CAF Confederation Cup before he left midway the 2016 season and saw himself being appointed the ZIFA technical advisor.

-He joined Triangle United in 2017 after he resigned as ZIFA technical advisor to replace David Mandigora as head coach.
-In 2018 he led Triangle United Football Club to a fourth place finish in the league and also won the Chibuku Super Cup which booked them a ticket to participate in the African safari where they played in the CAF Confederation Cup.
+In 2018 he led Triangle United Football Club to a fourth-place finish in the league and also won the Chibuku Super Cup which booked them a ticket to participate in the African safari where they played in the CAF Confederation Cup.
 He is still with Triangle to date.

 - Zimbabwe Premier Soccer League winner (1989, 1991 with Dynamos Football Club)